nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 based on the **list of confirmed returned loans made by the borrower** and **is not the final score**.

 #### Design
-Similar to `RecordList`, the maintenance of `CreditScoreReturnedLoansMap` is also achieved through the traditional OOP style, where operations relating to the internal `HashMap` can only be performed through the defined interfaces in `CreditScoreReturnedLoansMap` class.
-By adopting this design, it allows us to restrict the access to the internal `HashMap` from the outside world, hence satisfying the information hiding aspect under the Encapsulation concept of OOP.
+Similar to `RecordList`, the maintenance of `CreditScoreReturnedLoansMap` is also achieved through the OOP style, where operations relating to the internal `HashMap` can only be performed through the defined interfaces in `CreditScoreReturnedLoansMap` class.
+By adopting this design, it allows us to restrict the access to the internal `HashMap` from the external classes, hence satisfying the information hiding aspect under the Encapsulation concept of OOP.

 When `Finux` starts up, `Finux` instantiates the `CreditScoreReturnedLoansMap` with data loaded from the save file, `finux.txt`.
 This is done by the `Finux` class calling the constructor `CreditScoreReturnedLoansMap(HashMap)`, passing